amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 Well, it checks every element from `n`.
 If the current item is more significant than `max` it will do an assignment.

-Notice that we added a counter so it can help us count how many times the inner block is executed.
+Notice that we added a counter to count how many times the inner block is executed.

 If you get the time complexity, it would be something like this:
 - Line 2-3: 2 operations